 Once you’ve made your choice, head to the Simulation Lab, which houses a 35-foot-tall gravity wheel like the kind NASA uses to simulate gravity in deep space, as well as a replica of a NASA Lunar Roving Vehicle (LRV).
 Then, pass by Training Operations, a glass bullpen where ISTC mission-control personnel are hard at work, manning their control panels.

 Before you board, actor Gary Sinise briefs you as you prepare for your mission to Mars on the X-2 Deep Space Shuttle at the International Space Training Center (ISTC).
 Each member of your 4-cadet crew will assume an important role: navigator, pilot, commander or engineer.
 During your flight, each cadet will be instructed to initiate a mission-critical sequence, so be prepared!

 Your crew is counting on you to do your part to ensure a successful mission and a safe trip back to Earth!

-The Orange Team experience uses a centrifuge that spins and tilts to simulate speed and G-forces during launch and re-entry.
-The Green Team experience is a motion simulator ride that does not spin and is less likely to cause motion sickness.
+The Orange Team experience uses a centrifuge that spins and tilts to simulate the speed and G-forces of a spacecraft launch and re-entry, while the Green Team experience is a motion simulator ride that does not spin.

 If you are prone to motion sickness or uncertain about which level to choose, you should opt for the Green Team for a less intense but still thoroughly exhilarating experience.

 Those wishing to remain on Earth should head to this interactive space-themed area where you can reconvene with crew after their space odyssey.